 “Okay, sorry.
 My sister and her wife are crashing at my place,” she said.
 “Just to be clear, this is the Ben I met at Jack’s the other night?”

 “No offense, but I’m gonna need you to tell me what we drank.”

 “Jack’s homebrew.
 You graciously shared the last of the oatmeal stouts with me,” I said.

 “Right, sorry.
 Needed to make sure it wasn’t a reporter catfishing me or something.”

-“Actually, this is going to seem really weird, but I sort of have a huge favor to ask of you.”
+“Actually, this is going to seem really weird, but I have a huge favor to ask you.”

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

 This is a work of fiction.
 Names, characters, places, and incidents either are the products of the author’s imagination or are used fictitiously.
 Any resemblance to actual persons, living or dead, businesses, companies, events, or locales is entirely coincidental.